deveshm/connormcgarr.github.io/_posts/2020-08-23-examining-xfg.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/XFG42.png" alt="">

 Very interesting!
 As we can see from the above image, there are two different hashes now.
 The hash for our original function has remained the same.
-However, the hash for the `int protectMe2()` function is very different, but the last part of each hash is 870 in our case.
-This an interesting and may be worth noting.
+However, the hash for the `int protectMe2()` function is very different, but the last 12 bits of each hash in hexadecimal is 870 in our case.
+This interesting and may be worth noting.

 Additionally, static and dynamic analysis both show that even before any code has executed, the actual hash that is placed 8 bytes above each function has an additional bit set, just as we saw last time.